rfuzzo/MWSE/docs/source/types/mwseMCMTemplate.md

 ### `onClose`
 <div class="search_terms" style="display: none">onclose</div>

 A function which will be called when the menu is closed.
-Useful for saving variables, such as TableVariable.
+Useful for saving your config after exiting the MCM.

+Use `template:saveOnClose(configFilename, configTable)` to assign a simple save function to onClose.
+If you want to do more on closing, assign a custom function to `onClose` and call `mwse.saveConfig(configFilename, configTable)` when you want to save.

 **Returns**: